amsehili/auditok/doc/examples.rst

     region = auditok.load("audio.ogg", max_read=5)
     assert region.duration <= 5

-This argument is mandatory when reading data from the microphone.
+This argument is required when reading data from the microphone.

 Basic split example
 -------------------

-In the following we'll use the :func:`split` function to tokenize an audio file, requiring that valid audio events be at least 0.2 second long, at most 4 seconds long and contain a maximum of 0.3 second of continuous silence.
-Limiting the size of detected events to 4 seconds means that an event of, say, 9.5 seconds will be returned as two 4-second events plus a third 1.5-second event.
-Moreover, a valid event might contain many *silences* as far as none of them exceeds 0.3 second.
+In the following example, we'll use the :func:`split` function to tokenize an audio file.We’ll specify that valid audio events must be at least 0.2 seconds long, no longer than 4 seconds, and contain no more than 0.3 seconds of continuous silence.
+By setting a 4-second limit, an event lasting 9.5 seconds, for instance, will be returned as two 4-second events plus a final 1.5-second event.
+Additionally, a valid event may contain multiple silences, as long as none exceed 0.3 seconds.

-:func:`split` returns a generator of :class:`AudioRegion`.
-An :class:`AudioRegion`
-can be played, saved, repeated (i.e., multiplied by an integer) and concatenated with another region (see examples below).
-Notice that :class:`AudioRegion` objects returned by :func:`split` have a ``start`` a ``stop`` information stored in their meta data that can be accessed like `object.meta.start`.
+:func:`split` returns a generator of :class:`AudioRegion` objects.
+Each :class:`AudioRegion` can be played, saved, repeated (multiplied by an integer), and concatenated with another region (see examples below).
+Note that :class:`AudioRegion` objects returned by :func:`split` include `start` and `stop` attributes, which mark the beginning and end of the audio event relative to the input audio stream.

 .. code:: python

     import auditok

-    # split returns a generator of AudioRegion objects
+    # `split` returns a generator of AudioRegion objects
-    audio_regions = auditok.split(
+    audio_events = auditok.split(
         "audio.wav",
-        min_dur=0.2,     # minimum duration of a valid audio event in seconds max_dur=4,       # maximum duration of an event max_silence=0.3, # maximum duration of tolerated continuous silence within an event energy_threshold=55 # threshold of detection
+        min_dur=0.2,     # Minimum duration of a valid audio event in seconds max_dur=4,       # Maximum duration of an event max_silence=0.3, # Maximum tolerated silence duration within an event energy_threshold=55 # Detection threshold
     )

-    for i, r in enumerate(audio_regions):
+    for i, r in enumerate(audio_events):

-        # Regions returned by `split` have 'start' and 'end' metadata fields
+        # AudioRegions returned by `split` have defined 'start' and 'end' attributes
-        print("Region {i}: {r.meta.start:.3f}s -- {r.meta.end:.3f}s".format(i=i, r=r))
+        print(f"Event {i}: {r.start:.3f}s -- {r.end:.3f}")

-        # play detection
+        # Play the audio event
-        # r.play(progress_bar=True)
+        r.play(progress_bar=True)

-        # region's metadata can also be used with the `save` method
-        # (no need to explicitly specify region's object and `format` arguments)
+        # Save the event with start and end times in the filename
-        filename = r.save("region_{meta.start:.3f}-{meta.end:.3f}.wav")
+        filename = r.save("event_{start:.3f}-{end:.3f}.wav")
-        print("region saved as: {}".format(filename))
+        print(f"Event saved as: {filename}")

-output example:
+Example output:

 .. code:: bash

-    Region 0: 0.700s -- 1.400s
+    Event 0: 0.700s -- 1.400s
-    region saved as: region_0.700-1.400.wav
+    Event saved as: event_0.700-1.400.wav
-    Region 1: 3.800s -- 4.500s
+    Event 1: 3.800s -- 4.500s
-    region saved as: region_3.800-4.500.wav
+    Event saved as: event_3.800-4.500.wav
-    Region 2: 8.750s -- 9.950s
+    Event 2: 8.750s -- 9.950s
-    region saved as: region_8.750-9.950.wav
+    Event saved as: event_8.750-9.950.wav
-    Region 3: 11.700s -- 12.400s
+    Event 3: 11.700s -- 12.400s
-    region saved as: region_11.700-12.400.wav
+    Event saved as: event_11.700-12.400.wav
-    Region 4: 15.050s -- 15.850s
+    Event 4: 15.050s -- 15.850s
-    region saved as: region_15.050-15.850.wav
+    Event saved as: event_15.050-15.850.wav

 Split and plot
 --------------